Evolinox/SpookBot/README.md

 ## Roadmap
 #### Short term goals
+- Implement Slash Commands (partly done! :-) )
 - Work on the Swing GUI for better usability
-- Automatically create the data.json
-- Setup Screen on first Startup

 #### Medium term goals
 - Expand the functionality of Audio Streaming
 - Implement Reddit Posts (If possible)
 - Implement GitHub Updates (If possible)
 - Implement custom Surveys for Communities
-- Implement Slash Commands

 #### Long term goals
 - Rework the Code for better readability
+- Setup Screen on first Startup